 Returning students: Use your ZAGWEB PIN and User ID to register for courses.
 Your advisor must release you for registration through their Zagweb account, which typically requires an advising meeting before your registration date.
 You will not be able to view semester course options until you have been released for registration by your advisor, so don't delay in scheduling this appointment.
 All course selections should be discussed with and approved by your advisor.

-Incoming freshmen: Advisors are assigned to incoming freshmen by Academic Advising and Assistance a few weeks before classes begin based on your indicated area of interest on your registration forms.
-You will find out who your advisor is during the Academic Convocation of New Student Orientation on Monday, August 29th.
-You also will meet your advisor on August 29th at an assigned meeting time and location; you will be given an Advisor Information Card during the Academic Convocation.
+Incoming freshmen: Advisors are assigned to incoming freshmen by Academic Advising and Assistance a few weeks before classes begin based on indicated area of interest/major.
+New freshmen find out who their advisor is during the Academic Convocation of New Student Orientation.
+Transfer students will find out their advisor information as part of their enrollment process.

-Returning Students: If you do not know who your advisor is, check ZAGWEB with your PIN.
+Returning Students: If you do not know who your advisor is, check ZAGWEB.